fablab-bergamo/FabOMatic-backend/README.md

 * To handle data migration you have to manually edit the generated migration file in alembic folder.

+* Run the full test-suite and archive a copy of simple-db.sqldb into tests/databases folder with the revision name.
+This will ensure migrations will be tested on this new release in the future.

 ## Main revision log

 | Version | When | Release notes |